voicegain/platform/ANNOUNCE.md

 Moreover the following improvements were done in the ML back-end.
 * Punctuation generation now runs on GPU insted of CPU

-### Minor release 1.69.0 is scheduled for 11/16/2022 between 4pm and 7pm CST

-This release adds two major new features in the Transcribe App:
-* Meeting Minutes - an AI generated overview of the meeting including key sections with topics/keywords and key sentences in 4 categories: Actions, issues, Risks, Requirements.
-Meeting Minutes can be enabled from Project Settings.
-* Text search of transcripts - from the Home page find transcripts containing the specified words.

-Other Transcribe App issues addressed in this release:
-* #530: Fix confusing text in the confirmation dialog for user deletion
-* #560: Fixed a scroll issue where the last line of transript was only partially visible.
-* #578: Do not allow Phrase example sensitivity values outside the 0-1 range
-* #580: Fixed a glitch in multi-column formatting
-* #584: Made user email not editable - the User dialog incorrectly was allowing it to be modified
-* #585: Added scroll shortcuts to the right pane in the Transcript Detail view
-* #588: (Edge only) Added `Sync from Cloud` button which can be used to sync all the user info from Cloud to the Edge.
-* #589: (Edge only) Added `Send Test Email` button.
-This is in preparation of the rollout of the SMTP email support on Edge.

-This release addresses the following issues for the rest of the Voicegain platform:
-* #104: New setting for transcription and recognition APIs that controls logging of results
-* #117: Add localOnly parameter to GET /model/acoustic